soulmachine/docker-images/tor/README.md

     sudo pip3 install stem

-And change the IP address with the foloowing code:
+And change the IP address with the following code:

 ```python
 from stem import Signal